Anxiety After Mushroom Trip – One Year Later

 The last, really important thing I‘d like to share with you is: Keep living your life.
 Keep doing the things you want to do and work toward your dreams.

 The worst thing you can do is to let anxiety control your life.
 It is still you who is in charge.
-Anxiety might be an occasional obstacle showing up but don‘t let it become a showstopper.
+Anxiety might feel like an enormous obstacle but don‘t let it become a showstopper.

 It scared me shitlessly, but I still worked on finishing my van to go on a trip all the way from Germany to Iran – and eventually left.
 As a seasoned traveler, it was hard to admit how hard it actually was to start this trip but in the end, just one thing counts – that I went and did not let anxiety beat me.